A Comprehensive Survey on Underwater Image Enhancement Based on Deep Learning: Abstract

 \section{Abstract}

-Underwater image enhancement (UIE) is a challenging research task in the field of computer vision.
-Although hundreds of UIE algorithms have been proposed, a comprehensive and systematic review is still lacking.
-To promote future research, we summarize the UIE task from multiple perspectives.
-First, the physical models, data construction processes, evaluation metrics, and loss functions are introduced.
-Second, according to the contributions brought by different literatures, recent proposed algorithms are discussed and classified from six perspectives, namely network architecture, learning strategy, learning stage, assistance task, domain perspective and disentanglement fusion, respectively.
-Third, considering the inconsistencies in experimental settings in different literatures, a comprehensive and fair comparison does not yet exist.
-To this end, we quantitatively and qualitatively evaluate state-of-the-art algorithms on multiple benchmark datasets.
-Finally, issues worthy of further research in the UIE task are raised.
-A collection of useful materials is available at {https://github.com/YuZhao1999/UIE}.
+Underwater image enhancement (UIE) presents a significant challenge within computer vision research.
+Despite the development of numerous UIE algorithms, a thorough and systematic review is still absent.
+To foster future advancements, we provide a detailed overview of the UIE task from several perspectives.
+Firstly, we introduce the physical models, data construction processes, evaluation metrics, and loss functions.
+Secondly, we categorize and discuss recent algorithms based on their contributions, considering six aspects: network architecture, learning strategy, learning stage, auxiliary tasks, domain perspective, and disentanglement fusion.
+Thirdly, due to the varying experimental setups in the existing literature, a comprehensive and unbiased comparison is currently unavailable.
+To address this, we perform both quantitative and qualitative evaluations of state-of-the-art algorithms across multiple benchmark datasets.
+Lastly, we identify key areas for future research in UIE.
+A collection of resources for UIE can be found at {https://github.com/YuZhao1999/UIE}.